telerik/blazor-ui/breadcrumb/subscribe-to-location-changed/readme.md

 - For example, if you navigate to `https://localhost:44369/products/computer-peripherals`, the above line will yield the `products/computer-peripherals` string.
 We can now easily `Split('/')` the result, and create an item for each subpath from this result.

 ## Notes
 You do not have to follow the structure within this project.
-You can simply take this as a base and build upon.
-For example, you can enchance the data before setting the new items, like capitalizing the first letter of each item, mapping a subpath to a completely different string to display, adding icons for specific items or other styling based on specific subpaths.
+You can use this as a base and build upon to implement specific behavior for your application.
+For example, you can enhance the data before setting the new items, like capitalizing the first letter of each item, mapping a subpath to a completely different string to display, adding icons for specific items or other styling based on specific subpaths.
 For example, introduce such a method which returns an item based on given criteria:

 ```cs
     public BreadcrumbItem GetItem(string path) =>
     path switch